Kivooeo/eval/README.md

 >>> pi | | 1
 answer is 3.1415926536
 // Something more complex
-// (btw this cant help you to solution complex expressions)
+// (btw this cant help you to solution complex expressions like this one sqrt(-1) )
 >>> cos(pi)
 answer is -1
 >>> sqrt(cos(pi))